USB4: The Complete Guide [2025]

 A small contingent of devices may use the USB 4 Gen 3x1 mode on a single lane, thereby delivering 20 Gbps of bandwidth, but without the USB4 20Gbps label of the USB-IF.

-The most capable of devices will be come fitted with the USB4 40Gbps label – a USB logo with a 40 next to it – and will use USB4 Gen 3 x 2 to offer up to 40Gbps bandwidth.
+The most capable of devices will be come fitted with the USB4 40Gbps label – a USB logo with a 40 next to it – and will use USB4 Gen 3 x 2 to offer up to 40Gbps bandwidth with two lanes in each direction.

 All hosts and hubs will have to offer DisplayPort tunnelling, and 20Gbps data transfer speeds, but they’ll be entirely optional for peripheral devices.

-USB4 makes major leaps over USB 3, raising both the floor and the ceiling potential over the older connector standard.
+USB4 makes major leaps over previous USB standards, raising both the floor and the ceiling potential over the older connector standard.
 Where 5Gbps transfer speeds were common on more affordable devices using USB 3.0, 3.1, or even 3.2 connections, USB4 will mandate an absolute minimum of 10Gbps, and most devices will support the USB-IF sanctioned USB4 20Gbps data rate.
+The key differences in performance and specifications between USB4 and USB 3 include these enhanced bandwidth capabilities and power supply requirements.

 USB4 will also make exclusive use of USB-C cables, where USB 3 could be used with both USB-A and USB-C ports.
 That will make future compatibility far easier, and continue to encourage device manufacturers to use the reversible USB-C standard, which is much easier to use, as well as being both smaller, and more lightweight, making it easier to build more compact devices with USB4 support.